+Expected Products

+- Monitor Flushing Event

+- A Calibrated HEC-RAS Sediment Model of Fall Creek Reservoir

+- Alternative release recommendations

+- Technical report

+Stakeholders/Users

+NWP, USGS, ODFW, NOAA, DLCD, ODEQ, others

+Projected Benefits

-Expected Products Monitor Flushing Event A Calibrated HEC-RAS Sediment Model of Fall Creek Reservoir Alternative release recommendations Technical report Stakeholders/Users NWP, USGS, ODFW, NOAA, DLCD, ODEQ, others Projected Benefits This work will help develop precedent and build momentum for sustainable sediment management in Corps operated hydropower facilities.
+This work will help develop precedent and build momentum for sustainable sediment management in Corps operated hydropower facilities.
 If successful the management tools could be used as a model for hydropower operations.
 It will demonstrate USACE capability to model and predict downstream effects of drawdown reservoir management alternatives, both for environmental and other regional sediment management objectives.
 The report will document Corps capacity to predict and mitigate sediment concentrations downstream of flushed reservoirs as the USACE evaluates sustainable reservoir sediment management options.
-This will inform similar activities considered at other dams in this system

-Angeles) SPL, and Gavins in Omaha (NWO)), and for international USACE missions (e.g. NWO consultations on new dams in South East Asia).
+This will inform similar activities considered at other dams in this system (e.g. Lookout), across the Corps (e.g. Tuttle in NWK, Prado in SPL, and Gavins in NWO), and for international Corps missions (e.g. NWO consultations on new dams in South East Asia).